ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

   and open source Java implementation, for example.
 Don't use code for which you can't find the rules of re-use!
 - Describe what changes you made to adapt it to this problem
-- Indicate if it was buggy or not (by using your tester) and why
+- Indicate if it was buggy or not (by using handwritten tests, or potentially by using your tester, if you have it ready) and why
-- Describe the worst case of its runtime behavior
+- Describe the worst case of its runtime behavior using a tight big-O bound

-Two of the three implementations should have different worst case big-Θ bounds;
-for example, you shouldn't find three implementations of selection sort since they will all be big-Θ(n<sup>2</sup>).
-Find an interesting mix.
-You're welcome to find sorting algorithms that we didn't cover in class or the textbook.

 Put these implementations in the provided files `WebSorter1-3.java`.

-**NOTE: This part of the assignment is a deliberate, narrow exception to the Academic Integrity policy for the course.
+**NOTE: This part of the assignment represents a deliberate, narrow exception to the Academic Integrity policy for the course.
 You shouldn't, in any other assignment (or other parts of this assignment) go hunting for code on the Web that solves the assignment for you.
 You certainly shouldn't do it in other classes or at your job – you should always know and consult the policies relevant to your current context.
-We (the instructors) know how to search for code on the Web, too, and it's not that hard to check the top few Google results.**
+We (the instructors) know how to search for code on the Web.
+So do intellectual property attorneys, to extend the analogy to the professional context.**

-## Do's, Don'ts, and Assumptions

-**Assume** that there are no `null` items in the lists, that sorts won't put `null` items in the lists, and that the variables holding lists of items won't contain `null`.
-Basically, don't think too hard about `null` cases for list contents – there are plenty of interesting behavior to consider without it!

-**Don't** have your implementation of `isGoodSorter` take more than about 10 seconds per sorting implementation.
-You don't need to create million element lists to find the issues, and it will just slow down grading.
-You should focus on generating (many, maybe hundreds or thousands of) small interesting lists rather than a few big ones.
+## Submission

+You will only hand in your repository (the header comments for the implementations you find on the Web serve as your README).

+Grading breakdown:
+- 10%: For `isGoodSorter` catching at least one chaff and passing on at least one wheat by Monday midnight
+- 50%: `isGoodSorter`, graded by how it performs on wheat and chaff sorting algorithms
+- 10%: Test and code readability and style
+- 30%: (10% each) for the sort implementations you find online and describe